Bug report #15522

 Thanks a lot!

-#13 Updated by Tudor Bărăscu about 3 years ago
+#13 Updated by Tudor Bărăscu over 3 years ago

 Nope, that's just the thing, I didn't catch it with the test data.